kugurerdem/rugu.dev/content/english/blog/corne/index.md

 ## Why Ortholinear?

-Another concept that I came across while researching was "ortholinear".
+Another concept that I came across while researching this topic was "ortholinear".
 Here, "ortho" means right-angled, and "linear" means arranged in lines.
 So, an ortholinear keyboard is one where the keys are placed in a straight grid of aligned rows and columns instead of being staggered.

 For those who are further interested, I recommend checking out [The Planck Keyboard](https://mattgemmell.scot/the-planck-keyboard/) blog post by Matt Gemmell.
 Just to give you a brief idea of what an ortholinear keyboard looks like, here is a photo of his keyboard: